Workshopping Perilously Efficient Movement with Deborah Hay – postponed until a later date.

 Is all art perilously efficient?
 Might this be the very nature of dance but we have not yet attributed this language to it?
 What I mean by perilously efficient is that dance, for me, is a form of survival.
 And therefore, to test my ability, my capacity to survive as a choreographer and performer, I choose to reduce stimulation that would otherwise influence the choreography, the practice, and the performance of my work.
 I am not ignorant of the danger in being ordinary nor the lack of quality in being efficient.
 A pre-determined sequence of movements will framework this collective research.

-Expressions of interest open on 06 March 2020.
-Please send a short biography and a couple of lines stating your reasons for wanting to take this workshop to firstname.lastname@example.org Closing date for expressions of interest: 27 April 2020
+Expressions of interest opened on 06 March 2020.
+Please send a short biography and a couple of lines stating your reasons for wanting to take this workshop to email@example.com Closing date for expressions of interest: TBC depending on the new date.

 Selections will be based on first come/first served basis, but please note that our criteria is based on a minimum of 3 years professional experience in dance or choreography.